LucyMaber/Pirate-Party-UK-Constitution/Pirate-Party-UK-Constitution.md

 Disputes related to the interpretation or application of by-laws shall be resolved through established party grievance procedures or other appropriate mechanisms as specified in the party's constitution.

-Section XX: Subcommittees and Working Groups
+Section 16: Subcommittees and Working Groups

 1. Purpose and Establishment